Module: Polars::Functions

 Every cumulative result is added as a separate field in a Struct column.

-# File 'lib/polars/functions/lazy.rb', line 937 def cum_fold( acc, function, exprs, returns_scalar: false, return_dtype: nil, include_init: false ) acc = Utils.parse_into_expression(acc, str_as_lit: true) if exprs.is_a?(Expr) exprs = [exprs] end rt = nil if !return_dtype.nil? rt = Utils.parse_into_datatype_expr(return_dtype)._rbdatatype_expr end exprs = Utils.parse_into_list_of_expressions(exprs) Utils.wrap_expr( Plr.cum_fold( acc, function, exprs, returns_scalar, rt, include_init )._alias("cum_fold") ) end |
+# File 'lib/polars/functions/lazy.rb', line 1214 def cum_fold( acc, exprs, returns_scalar: false, return_dtype: nil, include_init: false, &function ) acc = Utils.parse_into_expression(acc, str_as_lit: true) if exprs.is_a?(Expr) exprs = [exprs] end rt = nil if !return_dtype.nil? rt = Utils.parse_into_datatype_expr(return_dtype)._rbdatatype_expr end exprs = Utils.parse_into_list_of_expressions(exprs) Utils.wrap_expr( Plr.cum_fold( acc, _wrap_acc_lambda(function), exprs, returns_scalar, rt, include_init ).alias("cum_fold") ) end |

 Cumulatively sum all values.

-Syntactic sugar for col(names).cum_sum
+Syntactic sugar for col(names).cum_sum.

 277 278 279 |